 “The RMEL CoP is important because it enables dialogue among different communities of practice.
 It facilitates collaboration and encourages innovation.”

-She has over ten years of experience in the management and implementation of applied research projects, senior project management and research positions with Canada’s International Development Research Centre (IDRC), as well as consultancies for a number of international organizations.
+She has over fifteen years of experience in the management and implementation of applied research projects, senior project management and research positions with Canada’s International Development Research Centre (IDRC), as well as consultancies for a number of international organizations.

 “The CoP provides us with a unique platform to explore solutions to complex measurement challenges.”